Moultree/javadoc2html/readme.md

 Author: Nikolay Tikhonchik (`okaykudes@gmail.com`)

 ## About
-This is a simple Python utility that parses JavaDoc from given Java files and geenerates HTML view from it.
+This is a simple Python utility that parses JavaDoc from given Java files and generates HTML view from it.
 It can be used as intended or as a reference solution.

 ## Features